M-o-a-T/moat/USAGE.rst

 Using DistOWFS
 ==============

-Run "distkv client owfs monitor" to connect to the server on localhost.
+Run "moat kw ow monitor" to connect to the server on localhost.

-See "distkv dump cfg owfs" for configuration options.
+See "moat dump cfg owfs" for configuration options.
 Specifically, use this config snippet to connect to two external servers instead of localhost::

    owfs: